 Read my trip report for the map and details about the hike.

 #5 Cold Mountain and Mount Pleasant – 18 Miles

-Among my favorites in the state, with rolling hills, awesome vistas, and one of the coolest camp sites around.
+Among my favorite Virginia backpacking trips in the state, with rolling hills, awesome vistas, and one of the coolest campsites around.

 The hike starts out ascending the Appalachian Trail up Cold Mountain before breaking off to for Mount Pleasant.

 Cold Mountain includes stunning high mountain meadows and open balds with 360 views of the surround countryside.

 The campsite at Mount Pleasant offers views that look straight into forest wilderness, something almost unheard of in the region where you can usually see civilization.